TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 weight: 30
 ---

 Windows memory management is not something that is well explained.
-[Ed Bott](https://www.zdnet.com/meet-the-team/us/ed-bott/) sums it [this](http://www.zdnet.com/article/windows-7-memory-usage-whats-the-best-way-to-measure/) article by saying “Windows memory management is rocket science”.
+[Ed Bott](https://www.zdnet.com/meet-the-team/us/ed-bott/) sums it [this](http://www.zdnet.com/article/windows-7-memory-usage-whats-the-best-way-to-measure/) article by saying "Windows memory management is rocket science".
 Like what Ed has experienced, there is conflicting information, including the ones from Microsoft.
 [Mark Russinovich](https://www.linkedin.com/in/markrussinovich/), cofounder of Winternals software, explains the situation in [this](https://blogs.technet.microsoft.com/markrussinovich/2008/11/17/pushing-the-limits-of-windows-virtual-memory/) TechNet post.

 Available means exactly what the word means.
 It is the amount of physical memory immediately available for use.
 Immediately means Windows does not need to copy the existing page before it can be reused.